fbgallet/roam-extension-live-ai-assistant/README.md

 - to select (by multi-block selection) the content to process,
 - open the Live AI context menu and choose a command to apply the corresponding built-in prompt
 - eventually use a specific model (not the default one) by right-clicking on the command: a list of available models will appear in a submenu

 > ⚡️ **In practice, all you need is a hotkey and a few letters to quickly find a command.
 For example, to translate a block into French, you just need to press 'cmd + Ctrl + a', type 'fre' and press Enter!
 It's almost instant !**

 You can also add specific instructions to built-in prompts simply by clicking the '+' button on the left of the prompt search box.

 You can view the exact content of each of these prompts [here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/428602f8a383b46425a80f6e63ec2ef3af05d1b8/src/ai/prompts.js#L112).

-### Create & apply custom prompts

-Create your custom prompts simply by inserting `#liveai/prompt` in some block.
-The content of this block will be used as title of your custom prompt and all its children will be used as a structured prompt (block references will be resolved).
-They will appear in the "custom prompts" section of the context menu.
-In the title block of your custom prompt, you can define an inline context, see the syntax [here]((https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/generative-ai.md#3-context-definition-and-inline-context).

 ### Providing rich context